 During the Virginia General Assembly Session, VDFP monitors legislation impacting Virginia’s fire and emergency medical services and provides a weekly tracking report.
 Upon conclusion of each session, VDFP publishes a final tracking report.

-VDFP Final Tracking Report – 2019 Legislative Summary Report.
+VDFP Final Tracking Report – 2020 Legislative Summary Report to follow upon conclusion of the 2020 session.

 If you don’t know who represents you, find out by using Who’s My Legislator.